The Boeing Company (BA) Shares Up Despite Recent Market Volatility

 Credit Suisse gave a rating of “Neutral” to BA, setting the target price at $200 in the report published on January 12th of the current year.

-Volatility was left at 2.88%, however, over the last 30 days, the volatility rate increased by 4.57%, as shares sank -6.55% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.99% upper at present.
+Volatility was left at 2.91%, however, over the last 30 days, the volatility rate increased by 3.71%, as shares sank -3.26% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.11% lower at present.

 Insider Trading